 - In a bowl, dissolve yeast and 3/4 teaspoon sugar in 3 tablespoons water.
 Add remaining sugar and water, oil, egg, salt and 2 cups flour; mix well.
 Add enough remaining flour to form a soft dough.

 - Punch dough down.
-Shape into 20 rolls.
+Shape into 20 balls.
+Roll each into a 8-in. rope; tie into a loose knot.
 Place on a greased baking sheet; cover and refrigerate overnight.
-Allow rolls to sit at room temperature for 15 minutes before baking.
+Allow rolls to sit at room temperature for 45 minutes before baking.

-- Bake at 375° for 12-15 minutes or until lightly browned.
+- Bake at 375° until lightly browned, about 12-15 minutes.
 Brush with butter if desired.
 Remove to wire racks to cool.
-Yield: 20 rolls.